B.C. employers are required to evaluate the effectiveness of these committees each year.

 Evaluating your joint health and safety committee every year produces many benefits, including safer workplaces and more collaboration.

-A joint health and safety committee, which must include representatives of the employer and the workers, plays an important role in a workplace.
+A joint health and safety committee, which must include representatives of the employer and the workers, plays an important role in the workplace.
 The goal of the joint committee is to identify and help resolve health and safety issues in the workplace.

 That’s why in B.C. employers are required to evaluate the effectiveness of these committees each year.
 This requirement came into effect on April 3, 2017.
 (You can read more about it in my post How to evaluate your joint health and safety committee.)